Cosmological Arguments for God's existence argue that there must be a first cause, which itself is uncaused.

-Cosmological Arguments for God's existence argue that there must be a first cause, which itself is uncaused.
-One objection to this is that instead of an uncaused cause, there might be a cycle of causes - for example, A was caused by B, B was caused by C, and C was caused by A. A second objection is that there might be an infinite regress of causes.
-Defences have mean made against these two objections, but in this article I want to build a cosmological argument against which the objections cannot be made.
+One objection to this is that instead of an uncaused cause, there might be a cycle of causes.
+For example, maybe A was caused by B, B was caused by C, and C was caused by A.

-Along the way I also want to paint a picture in which the whole of existence is a single thing, with no two things truly separate, and God as the person who unites it.
+Along the way I also want to paint a picture in which the whole of existence is powerful as a single thing, with no two things truly separate, and God as the person who unites it.
 I also want to suggest that God is not complicated, or made of parts, as many atheists believe.

 An uncaused cause